biancaliebhaber/biancaliebhaber.github.io/aboutme.md

 💛 [Young Women Empowered](https://youngwomenempowered.org/)

 💬 **Let's Connect**
 I am always open to networking opportunities or industry chats.
-Feel free to connect with me if you are passionate about data (especially in the music industry!) or if you have exciting job opportunities.
+Feel free to connect with me if you are passionate about data or have exciting job opportunities.
 📩 [Email](mailto:bianca.liebhaber@gmail.com)
 🟦 [LinkedIn](https://www.linkedin.com/in/biancaliebhaber/)